Hecatron-Cad/Cad.Solidworks.Parts/Readme.md

 General parts list for use in Projects

- * Parts-GBD - My own custom Solidworks parts for projects
+ * Parts-GBD - My own custom parts for projects
+ * Parts-Ooznest - parts specific to ooznest for a CNC
- * Parts-OpenBuilds - Solidworks parts for Openbuilds items as close as I can get to the dimensions
+ * Parts-OpenBuilds - parts for Openbuilds items as close as I can get to the dimensions
- * Parts-RobotDigg - Solidworks parts for RobotDigg
+ * Parts-RobotDigg - parts for RobotDigg

 ## Notes